-Is the keyboard functioning?
+□ Is the keyboard functioning?
 Check to see that the "Num Lock" light is functioning Is the video monitor plugged in and turned on?
 Are the brightness and contrast controls on the video monitor properly adjusted?
 Are the video monitor switch settings correct?

-Is the video monitor signal cable properly installed?
-Is the onboard video controller enabled?
+☐ Is the onboard video controller enabled?